Hamilton extends his contract with Mercedes until 2023

-With the world champion only signing a one-season contract extension earlier in the year, there has been intense speculation in recent months about what his long-term plans were.
+Given that the world champion only signed a one-season contract extension earlier in the year, there has been intense speculation in recent months about what his long-term plans were.

-However, the Briton and his team bosses did not want to let negotiations drag on for too long amid the intensity of the current battle for the title, and a contract has been agreed that will link Hamilton with the German team until the end of 2023.
+However, the Briton and his team leaders did not want to let the negotiations drag on for too long amid the intensity of the current battle for the title, and a contract has been agreed that will link Hamilton with the German team until the end of 2023.

 Speaking about his new contract, Hamilton said he felt they both had a lot more to accomplish in F1, both on and off the track.

 “It is hard to believe that almost nine years have passed working with this incredible team and I am excited that we will continue our partnership for two more years,” he stated.
-“We’ve achieved a lot together, but we still have a lot to achieve, both on and off the circuit.
+“We have achieved a lot together, but we still have a lot to achieve, both on and off the circuit.”

 “I am incredibly proud and grateful for how Mercedes has supported me in my fight to improve diversity and equality in our sport.
 They have held themselves accountable and made significant strides in creating a more diverse team and an inclusive environment.”